Patch compliance indicates the number of compliant devices in your network.

 5. Endpoint Visibility with Compliance Reports

-A lack of endpoint visibility and inventory can hamper the process of making all devices compliant.
 A key step towards obtaining complete visibility over endpoints is maintaining a proper inventory of all the devices and third-party applications on your network.

 Once the inventory is in place, a patch management tool can help you make informed decisions by automatically generating various patch reports that illustrate patch compliance across all endpoints by monitoring the patch status of each system.